webarch-coop/ansible-role-ansible/README.md

 ## Usage

-The suggested mathod for using this role is via the [localhost repo](https://git.coop/webarch/localhost) which contains a [ansible.sh](https://git.coop/webarch/localhost/-/blob/main/ansible.sh) script that will download this role and run it, for example:
+The suggested method for using this role is via the [localhost repo](https://git.coop/webarch/localhost) which contains a [ansible.sh](https://git.coop/webarch/localhost/-/blob/main/ansible.sh) script that will download this role and run it, for example:

 ```bash
 git clone https://git.coop/webarch/localhost.git